Students must have completed Advanced Spanish II and have a minimum of 3.0 GPA. The language of instruction for all courses is Spanish.

-This CIEE program is located at the "first city of the new world".
-Now a capital of over 2 million people, Santo Domingo was the site of Colon's first settlement in the Americas.
-The academic program is based on four of the most prestigious institutions of higher education in the country: Facultad Latinoamericana de Ciencias Sociales (FLACSO), the host institution, is a research and teaching organization established by UNESCO in 1957 to advance the study of social and economic issues in Latin America.
-FLACSO -DR opened its doors in 1986.
+This CIEE program is located in the "first city of the new world".
+Now a capital city of over 2 million people, Santo Domingo was the site of Colon's first settlement in the Americas.
+The academic program is based at four of the most prestigious institutions of higher education in the country.
+Facultad Latinoamericana de Ciencias Sociales (FLACSO), the host institution, is a research and teaching organization established by UNESCO in 1957 to advance the study of social and economic issues in Latin America.
+FLACSO-DR opened its doors in 1986.
 Instituto Technológico de Santo Domingo (INTEC) is a private university founded in 1972 by professionals and businessmen.
 It is considered one of the top academic institutions in the Dominican Republic.
 Instituto Filosófico Pedro Francisco Bonó (El Bonó) is a prestigious Jesuit institute of higher learning specializing in philosophy and social sciences.
-The Escuela Técnica Superior - at the Instituto Cultural Dominico-Americano (ICDA) established in 1947 as a private institution of higher learning.
-It offers courses on TESOL and TOEFL teaching methodologies.

 Students are placed with host families by CIEE and take all their meals at their place of residence.

 The CIEE resident staff, based at FLACSO, provides academic advising as well as non-academic support.
 They act as liaison to the host universities.

 Fall students arrive in late July and leave in mid-December.
 The academic program starts in the spring in early January to finish in early May.